pamukkale the roman baths

 There are two airports serving Cappadocia: Kayseri, which is the largest airport, or Nevsehir, a smaller airport that is slightly closer to Cappadocia’s valleys.
 Both are close to Goreme National Park and about 1 hour drive from the city.

 On discover cars you will be able to reserve a car from both airports.
-They also have the best prices around and the largest choice of cars to answer all your needs.
+They also have the best fares around and the largest choice of cars to answer all your needs.
 And of course you have the option to pay an extra to leave your car at another airport.

 Prepare your Turkey road trip: culture

 Also, don’t forget a scarf to cover your head while visiting Mosques.
 If you’re only visiting touristy places, you probably won’t be bothered.
-But on a road trip, you may end up in more rural places which are less used to tourists and are more conservative.
-Please don’t get me wrong: the locals are very nice and willing to help even when you’re in the middle of nowhere.
-Just be respectful of their costumes and traditions.
+But on a road trip and if you are following our itinerary, you may end up in rural places which are less used to tourists and are more conservative.

 In conclusion, why you should plan a road trip to Turkey